 A 10-inch subwoofer may not be enough for your home theater.
 The next step is to get a subwoofer that has a 12-inch driver.
 These subwoofers are best suited for larger rooms and if you don’t mind paying thousands of dollars for the best low-frequency output.
 We’ll be comparing the Klipsch R-120SW to the SVS PB-2000 Pro in this category.

-Klipsch R-120SW, which is larger than the R-100SW, is the Klipsch R-120SW.
-The R-120SW is slightly larger, but they have almost the same design.
+Klipsch R-120SW is larger than the R-100SW.
+The Klipsch R-120SW is slightly larger, but they have almost the same design.
 It measures 16.5 x 14. x 19.2 inches and is certainly smaller than the SVS PB-2000 Pro which measures 20.9 x 17.3 x 23.6 inches.

 You will need to be prepared to spend a lot if you desire this level of performance.
 The SVS PB-2000 Pro has a price that is nearly twice as high as the Klipsch R-120SW at the time of writing.

 The SVS PB-2000 Pro’s Bluetooth connectivity and wireless capabilities are other advantages.
 You can use the USB port to make it a wireless subwoofer.
-The Klipsch R120SW is limited to wired connectivity.
+The Klipsch R-120SW is limited to wired connectivity.

 It’s not as powered as the PB-2000 Pro but it’s still a great subwoofer for the price.
-You can also buy two Klipsch R-120SWs to create a dual sub-system for the same price as the SVS PB-2000 Pro.
+You can also buy two Klipsch R-120SW subwoofers to create a dual subs system for the same price as the SVS PB-2000 Pro.

 Klipsch SPL-150SW vs SVS PB-16 Ultra

-The SVS PB16 Ultra is SVS’ top-of-the-line model.
+The SVS PB-16 Ultra is SVS’ top-of-the-line model.
 It can produce significantly more power than the Klipsch SPL150SW.

 A 15-16 inch subwoofer is the best choice for those who want to hear loud and clear.
 Subwoofers of this size will cost you a lot.
 In this category, we’ll compare the Klipsch SPL150SW and SVS PB-16 Util.